Getting Started

 npm run dev

-You should see your routes start and log output in your terminal.
+You should see your capabilities start and log output in your terminal.

 Introduction